lyubogankov/adventofcode2022/README.md

     - My goal from Day 05 onwards was to implement one solution that can answer both parts of the puzzle with as much shared code as possible.
 This usually involves refactoring once I finish part one and read over the second part's puzzle description.
     - From Day 10 onwards, I began trying to predict which elements could change from parts one -> two.
 I write a list of what might change and try to write my code such that these changes won't be painful to make.
 While I haven't correctly guessed the change yet, this has been a useful thought exercise and has resulted in more modular code!

-- **Practice writing unit tests:**  I've been strongly advised by two different mentors to write unit tests for my code.
+- **Practice writing unit tests:**  I've been strongly advised by two mentors to write unit tests for my code.
 As the puzzles became more complicated, matching my solution's console printout to the worked example became time-consuming.
-    - Starting with Day 09, I have begun implementing unit tests that directly leverage the problem description's worked example printouts ([example](#unit-testing)), which has sped up my problem solving and gives me assurance that I'm on the right track.
+    - Starting with Day 09, I began implementing unit tests that directly leverage the problem description's worked example printouts ([example](#unit-testing)), which has sped up my problem solving and gives me assurance that I'm on the right track.

 ## I'm particularly proud of several solutions!